 So again, it’s important to do what you enjoy.
 That could be walking, bicycling, hiking, surfing, kayaking, swimming, getting involved in the regular sport like playing basketball at the gym with some friends, whatever works for you.

 This is a general recommendation (supported by a huge amount of data), but in talking to people, I find this never seems to be quite enough.
-Well I’m not a certified trainer or an expert in anyway, I do taking a lot of information, and have found some general recommendations for exercise programs that work for me, and for other people that I’ve known.
+While I’m not a certified trainer, I do taking a lot of information, and have found some general recommendations for exercise programs that work for me, and for other people that I’ve known.
 Also, if you have health problems, do the right thing and check with your doctor before getting in any kind of an exercise program.

 Common Beginner Questions About Exercise